 All standing committee or subcommittee chairs, vice chairs, and members serve at the pleasure of the Speaker.
-All standing committee and subcommittee appointments made by the Speaker in accordance with Rule 7.2 shall be made prior to the convening of each regular session and shall expire on July 1 of odd-numbered years or, if the Legislature is convened in special or extended session on that date, upon adjournment sine die of such session.
+All standing committee and subcommittee appointments made by the Speaker in accordance with Rule 7.2 shall be made before each regular session is convened and shall expire on August 1 of odd-numbered years or, if the Legislature is convened in special or extended session on that date, upon adjournment sine die of such session.